-'+ 30 % of grip on wet ground 1 and 10 % of flats resistance (2) on average compared by to the main competitor!
+'+30 % better grip on wet surfaces (1) and 10 % better resistance to punctures (2) on average compared by to the main competitor!

-(1) External test by Wheel Energy (independent company) realised on tyres bought on the market in March 2014 carried out on 23-622 MICHELIN PRO4 Service Course Black tyre: breaking friction wet:
+(1) Testing conducted externally in 2014 by Wheel Energy (independent company) on tyres available on the market in March 2014.
+Tests carried out on 23-622 MICHELIN PRO4 Service Course Black tyre:

-(2) External test by Wheel Energy (independent company) realised on tyres brought on the market in march 2014 carried out on 23-622 MICHELIN PRO4 Service Course Black tyre: sidewall breaking force
+(2) Testing conducted externally in 2014 by Wheel Energy (independent company) on tyres available on the market in March 2014.
+Tests carried out on 23-622 MICHELIN PRO4 Service Course Black tyre:

 *Compared to the previous MICHELIN PRO 3 range.
 Internal tests in 2011 on 23-622 (700X23C) Black